-My friend decided not to go for the summit at 1am, since her migraine had gotten worse and she hadn’t slept for multiple nights in a row.
-So it was just me, with two guides.
+My friend decided not to go for the summit, since her migraine had gotten worse and she hadn’t slept for multiple nights in a row.
+So it was just me and our two guides.
 I drank a cup of Ugandan tea with some local Rwenzori honey and started up at 2am.
 Younger me would have been upset with all of the help I got, but older me realized this was the most technical climbing I’ve ever done at that altitude.
 I was fine with having someone help me with my ascender and show me where to put my feet on wet rock at 15,000 feet.
 My lungs were not doing great with the altitude, even after taking my maintenance inhaler multiple days in a row, and I’m seriously considering taking diamox the next time I spend extended time above 13,000 feet.

 The climb started with rock scrambling/use of ascender up, then switched to snow/rock mix.
-We put our crampons on and it seemed like we were on a glacier but it was dark and foggy so hard to tell.
+We put our crampons on.
+It seemed like we were on a glacier but it was unclear in the dark and fog.
 Then it was back on rock, with crampons still on.
 First scrambling up, then Jack lowering me down.
 Then up a steep glacier.
 I had to take more frequent breaks to breathe, and Bernard urged me to slow down.
 Eventually I found a snail’s pace that allowed me to keep moving, and the guides were great at matching my pace exactly.

 We ended up summitting Margherita Peak right as the sun rose.
 It only took us 4 hours and 13 minutes, including breaks.
 The guides estimated 7-8 hours, and they had been spot on with previous time estimates, so I was shocked I had beaten that by so many hours.
 I felt like I had been the slowest person ever.
 They said they were surprised by how fast I’d been.
 Apparently Jack took a longer break than planned before the summit block just to slow us down so we didn’t summit before the sun came up.
 It does go fast when you’re following guides who know the route!